openplanet-nl/nadeoapi-docs/docs/core/accounts/trophy-history.md

       max: 1000
     - name: offset
       type: integer
-      description: The number of entries to skip
+      description: The number of entries to skip (looking back from the most recent)
       default: 0
 ---